Security Square Mall: Renovations

 Privately held realty company Capital Investment Associates purchased Security Square Mall and hired Hicks & Rotner Retail, Inc. to manage leasing.
 The next year, as part of its plan to revitalize, and make an upscale shift in the mall, the new management team signed eight new retailers including Hecht's (a relocation from its closed store in Edmondson Village).
 It also redesigned other parts of the mall including the food court (in the former space of the GC cinemas that had moved to a new standalone building on the south parking lot), restrooms, and landscaping.

 In 1999, the mall increased security measures throughout, including the relocation of the security offices to center court.

-On April 26, 2022, local and state leaders announced major funding for the effort of a $20 million revitalization of the area around the mall.
+On April 26, 2022, local (Baltimore County Executive Johnny Olszewski) and state (House Speaker Adrienne Jones) leaders announced major funding for the effort of a $20 million revitalization of the area around the mall.

 Transportation

-Security Square Mall is very close to Baltimore Beltway's Exit 17.
+Security Square Mall is very close to the Baltimore Beltway's Exit 17.
 While this exit cannot be accessed by motorists on I-70, there is an exit to Security Boulevard from the end of I-70 about 2 mi from the mall.

 The parking lot of the mall is a hub for several Maryland Transit Administration bus routes.
-Some routes operate to other nearby locations between 1 AM and 6 AM when the mall's bus stop is closed.
+Some routes operate to other nearby locations between 1 a.m. and 6 a.m. when the mall's bus stop is closed.